openharmony/docs/en/application-dev/reference/apis-test-kit/js-apis-uitest.md

 - [UiComponent<sup>(deprecated)</sup>](#uicomponentdeprecated): represents a component on the UI and provides APIs for obtaining component attributes, clicking a component, scrolling to search for a component, and text injection.
 This class is deprecated since API version 9.
 You are advised to use [Component<sup>9+</sup>](#component9) instead.
 - [UiDriver<sup>(deprecated)</sup>](#uidriverdeprecated): works as the entry class and provides APIs for features such as component matching/search, key injection, coordinate clicking/sliding, and screenshot.
 This class is deprecated since API version 9.
 You are advised to use [Driver<sup>9+</sup>](#driver9) instead.

->**NOTE**
->
+> **NOTE**
->The initial APIs of this module are supported since API version 8.
+ > - The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+ > - The APIs of this module are used in [automated test scripts](../../application-test/arkxtest-guidelines.md).

 ## Modules to Import